cran-task-views/ActuarialScience/ActuarialScience.md

 ## [Life and pension reserving:]{#LReserving}

 - computations can be carried out using `r pkg("lifecontingencies", priority = "core")`.
+- `r pkg("SimBEL")` allows to carry out Monte-Carlo simulation of asset-liability cashflows for unit-linked insurance and retirement plans in France.
+- `r pkg("ESGtoolkit")` provides functions for Economic Scenario Generator models but is now archived.

 # [Non-Life Insurance:]{#NonLife}